Sewer Gas Smell in House: Causes, Health Risks & Solutions

 Blocked or Damaged Vent Stack

-Learn more about plumbing vent problems to understand how vent issues can affect your entire drain system.
+Learn more about plumbing vent problems to understand how vent issues can affect your entire drain system, or explore how the plumbing venting system is designed to keep gases out.

 Cracked or Corroded Pipes

 Sewer lines don't last forever.
 Cast-iron pipes corrode, PVC joints loosen, and tree roots are notorious for invading underground lines.
-Any crack or separation in a drain or sewer pipe becomes an escape route for gas — even if the pipe still drains water without apparent backups.
+Any crack or separation in a drain or sewer pipe becomes an escape route for gas, even if the pipe still drains water without apparent backups.
 These issues often produce an intermittent or localized smell that gets worse after heavy rain.
+Homes with old plumbing systems built before 1980 are especially prone to this.

 Pros